LGAPIPortalSuperAdmin/cms/cmsContents/useCasesPage/useCase11_en.md

   \    <dl>

-  \    <dt>Devices API</dt>
+  \    <dt>Device API</dt>

-  \    <dd>Check the list of ThinQ home appliances via Devices API.<br>If the home appliances are connected properly, you can control them or view their status by utilizing the Device ID based on the list of home appliances.</dd>
+  \    <dd>Check the list of ThinQ home appliances via Device API.<br>If the home appliances are connected properly, you can control them or view their status by utilizing the Device ID based on the list of home appliances.</dd>

   \    <dd style="margin-top:40px;">